Ernest J. King: Retirement and death

 President Harry S. Truman's Executive Order 9635 of 29 September 1945 revoked Executive Orders 8984 and 9096 and restored the primacy of the Secretary of the Navy and the CNO.
 The office of COMINCH was abolished on 10 October.
 It was King's wish that Nimitz succeed him as CNO, but Forrestal wanted Edwards.
 King forced the issue by writing to Truman via Forrestal.
 Truman agreed to Nimitz's appointment, Forrestal asserted his authority by limiting Nimitz's tenure to two years instead of the usual four, and making the change of command earlier than King wanted.

 Although King left active duty on 15 December 1945 after 44 years of service, he officially remained in the Navy, as five-star officers were given active duty pay for life.
-The pay of all flag officers was the same until 1955, when Congress raised that of vice admirals and admirals, but that of five-star officers remained the same.
-Nor was it lifted during subsequent pay raises, and after they died the widows of five-star officers received a pension based on the rank of rear admiral.
+The pay of all flag officers was the same until 1955, when Congress raised that of vice admirals and admirals, but that of five-star officers was unchanged.
+Nor was it lifted during subsequent pay raises, and when five-star officers died their widows received a pension based on the rank of rear admiral.